-I didn’t want to be as wounded by my trauma as I am.
-I tried to deny my dysfunction and fears.
-I struggled to accept that I too needed professional help.
+I didn’t want to be as wounded as I was.
+I tried to tell myself that problematic patterns were one time or surface level mistakes.
+I struggled to accept that I needed professional help.
 In the meantime, I was gripped by my anxiety and unhealthy coping mechanisms.
-I struggled to sleep, be present and make healthy choices.
+I struggled to sleep, be present, form healthy relationships and make choices.
 And in the moments when my pain was too great for my denial, I shamed myself.

 In early 2013 I had a revelation.
-I realized that some people were living passionate lives and somewhere deep within I knew I was dying to live that same way.
+I realized that some people were living passionate lives.
+Deep within I knew I was longing to live that way.
 Not knowing where it would lead, I decided to set out on a new journey.

 "You will only take people as far as you've been willing to go yourself."

-My journey inward, through therapy, graduate school and continued education has taught me the importance of self-acceptance.
+My journey inward, through therapy, graduate school and continued education has taught me the importance of being integrated.
 I've learned I need to accept myself as a whole person - full of flaws, hopes, fears, and gifts.
-Once I began this process I found a new freedom to take courageous steps towards the life I longed for.
-Self-acceptance is a powerful antidote for many of our mental health troubles.
-Our stories are deep, multi-layered and complicated.
-When we share them in a sacred setting like therapy, with a specialist who knows how to listen for the places under the surface where we are wounded, we begin a loving acceptance of ourselves and grow into freedom.
+Through therapy I found a new freedom to take courageous steps towards the life I longed for.